Bromley North railway station: History

 The station was opened in 1878.
 It was extensively rebuilt by the Southern Railway in 1925-1926 by the Chief Architect to the Southern Railway, James Robb Scott.

 The station entrance on Tweedy Road.

 The building has been Grade II listed since 31 August 1990.

 Services

 Historical services

-After opening the station trains had direct services to Holborn Viaduct, Victoria, London Bridge, London Cannon Street and London Charing Cross.
+After opening the station trains had direct services to Holborn Viaduct, London Victoria, London Bridge, London Cannon Street and London Charing Cross.
 From April 1976 this was cut back to a peak hour service before being withdrawn completely in 1990.
 In order to get from Bromley North to Central London passengers have to change at Grove Park.

 Current services

 All services at Bromley North are operated by Southeastern using EMUs.